 If you’re looking to find a skill that’s in high demand, you might want to consider programming.
 Understanding code and different programming languages are one of the most in-demand skills now, and it’s likely to continue to be so in the foreseeable future, in all industries.
 It can be hard to start, though, with so many different languages and disciplines.
-If you’re looking for a programming option that can do a lot of things and is very popular, think about Python, the fastest-growing programming language.
+If you’re looking for a programming option that can do many things and is very popular, think about Python, the fastest-growing programming language.

-It can take a lot of time and hard work to learn the Python programming language, but there are also endless resources that can help.
+It can take a lot of time and hard work to learn the Python programming language, but endless resources can help.
 If you’ve already started learning Python and you want to test your skills yourself, consider taking on a small project.
 You’ll find that you’ll learn a lot more from working with the language than just reading about it.
 Read on for a few different programming projects you can do as a Python beginner to hone your skills.

 Create a Website